lpereira/lwan/README.md

 * [A dynamic predictive race detector for C/C++ programs (in English, published 2017)](https://link.springer.com/article/10.1007/s11227-017-1996-8) uses Lwan as a "real world example".
 * [High-precision Data Race Detection Method for Large Scale Programs (in Chinese, published 2021)](http://www.jos.org.cn/jos/article/abstract/6260) also uses Lwan as one of the case studies.
+* [AGE: Automatic Performance Evaluation of API Gateways (in English, published 2023)](https://www.computer.org/csdl/proceedings-article/iscc/2023/10218286/1PYLvz6ihBm) mentions Lwan as part of its usage in the KrakenD benchmarks.

 Mentions in magazines: